ulrichSchreiner/vsc/README.md

 }
 alias vsc=_vsc
 ```
+Note: If you have private repositories where you need your SSH keys, you should have an agent running before starting `vsc` so the agent forwarding of the keys will work.

 When using this alias you do not need to clone this repository. `docker` will
 pull the public image, so be patient when doing this the first time.
 Note: there is no versioning of the containers at this time.
 Do a regularly `docker pull quay.io/ulrichschreiner/vsc` to keep the image up to date (the given alias function does this for you).